 No, definitely not.
 Not with Feliciano.
 He’d had a bone to pick with her since they were kids.
 Think.

 A shadow spilled across the floor in front of her.
 Cadence stiffened and yelped instinctively.
 But as she registered—as she felt—who was present, she startled.

-The Capricornian First Lieutenant drew near to her, meeting her eyes with an unreadable expression.
+The Capricornian first lieutenant drew near to her, meeting her eyes with an unreadable expression.
 Just like how he’d looked at her when she’d encountered Jericho and Iota in the Louvre District.
 A void stretched out behind Werner.
-He was still not awake.
+He still wasn’t awake.

 “Morello, this will be excruciatingly painful.”

 What?
 What was he doing?
 Rubbing in it?
 Yeah, that made sense after what she’d done.
 She didn’t blame him at all.